| || |

 “The Shining” deserves it’s status as a modern horror classic.
 It’s not only a great horror novel and a great Stephen King novel — it’s a great novel in general.

-The story begins when aspiring writer and newly-recovered alcoholic Jack Torrance takes a job as the winter caretaker of the Overlook Hotel in Colorado.
-His wife, Wendy, and their young son Danny join him at the hotel.
+The story begins when aspiring writer and newly-recovered alcoholic Jack Torrance takes a job as the winter caretaker of the Overlook Hotel in Colorado, joined by his wife, Wendy, and their young son Danny.
 Jack’s tenure as the caretaker does not go well, to say the least.

 King really puts his best foot forward here.
 The characters are well-rounded and sympathetic, the story is engrossing, and he sustains an appropriately creepy mood.